 You might question. ”The disorder is rare. they don’t have all nine characteristics?” truth is they only need five to be on the spectrum of the disorder.”
 But they can be so nice.”
 Those on the cluster B personality disorder Narcissists, borderlines and histrionics have a Disorder, they are not healthy people who switch it on when they feel criticism, anger or stress, they have a disorder this is who they are.

-If they have a disorder or not.
-Abuse is abuse mental, physical or both, their is no excuse.
-Them having a disorder is only a reason behind their behaviour, it not to excuse their behaviour.
+Suppose they have a disorder or not.
+Abuse is abuse mental, physical or both, and there is no excuse.
+Them having a disorder is only a reason behind their behaviour; it is not to excuse their behaviour.

 Coming out of any form of relationship with a narcissist often leaves us in a state of disbelief, usually because of our own perceptions, values, beliefs, kindness, trust in others, making allowances for mistakes, with the help of their gaslighting, blame-shifting, the silent treatment and projecting their faults onto us.
 We rationalise, make excuses, blame ourselves and give them the benefit of the doubt over and over again, or through fear of reactions, fear no one will understand, help or believe us, and if you’ve been isolated, fear of being alone can also keep us trapped in the cycle of abuse.

 When we finally awaken from the trance they put us under and finally break free for good, it can seem like a never-ending mountain to climb, and we are drained emotionally, physically and financially.
 Often with the narcissist still playing games.